Michael Simko

 Michael Simko (born May 23, 1981) is an American professional racing driver.
-He has competed in the ARCA Racing Series from 2001 to 2012 with 17 top-10's.
+He competed in the ARCA Racing Series from 2001 to 2012 with 17 top-10s.
 He is the son of former NASCAR Winston Cup Series driver David Simko.

 Racing career

 In 2001, Simko would make his ARCA Re/Max Series debut at Toledo Speedway driving the No. 96 Chevrolet, finishing 20th after starting 12th.
 In 2002, he would make three more starts, one for Bob Schacht at Toledo, one for his own team at Winchester Speedway, and one for Arne Henriksen at Salem Speedway.
 He would finish sixth at Toledo and Salem respectively.
 For 2003, he would run five races, finishing eighth at Kentucky Speedway driving for Mark Gibson.

 In 2004, he would make seven starts, with six of those starts coming with Schacht, and one coming with Greg Sarff at Chicagoland Speedway, where he would finish seventh.
 In the following year, he would run 13 of the 23 races of the schedule driving the No. 45 entry for father David Simko.
 His best finish would come in his last start of the year at Salem, where he would lead 39 laps to finish third in the race.
 In 2006, he would solely run in a Chevrolet, and would get four top-10's, including a best finish of fourth at Winchester.